Family Educational Rights and Privacy Act of 1974 (FERPA)

 Pratt offers a number of meal plans that cater to how regularly your student wants to grab food or coffee on campus such as the main dining hall, convenience store in Willoughby Hall, or other campus locations .
 The meal plans are designed on a debit card system on their ID cards; the student’s meal plan points decrease as the student purchases items.
 A meal plan point equals one dollar, however, the cost of meal plans is fixed and unused points will not be refunded at the end of the semester (for optional plans) or year (for mandatory plans).
 Points not used on Yearly Plans in the Fall semester are added to the Spring semester allotment.
 All unused points at the end of the academic year are forfeited.

-All students living in Stabile, ELJ, Emerson Place, and Pantas, and all first-year students under the age of 21 living anywhere on campus are required to have either an approximately 14 or 19 meals per week meal plan.
-Students can opt for larger plans if desired.
+All students living in Stabile, ELJ, Emerson Place, and Pantas, and all first-year students under the age of 21 living anywhere on campus (including Grand Avenue) are required to have either a M3 or M4 annual meal plan.
 Students not living in the aforementioned areas, upperclassmen, and commuters may opt for a year long or semester only plan.

 With all meal plans, students have the option to add points at any time during the semester in $25 increments.
 This process is done online.